Uranium in Canada

 A 626-page report by Québec's Bureau d'audiences publiques sur l'environnement (BAPE) was published by the province's minister for sustainable development, environment and climate change in July 2015.
 It followed one year's work by a commission set up by BAPE in May 2014 to study the environmental and social impacts of uranium exploration and mining and conduct public hearings.
 The report expresses concern about managing mining wastes.
 While concluding that it would be "premature" to authorize the development of a uranium industry now, the BAPE commission urged the Québec government not to preclude uranium mining on a temporary or permanent basis because of potential legal and economic impacts.
 The government would need to ensure social acceptability through an extensive information programme and cooperation and consensus-building strategy; overcome "technological uncertainties and current gaps in scientific knowledge"; and develop a legal framework to allow it to control uranium mining operations in the province.
 The head of CNSC then wrote to Quebec’s minister questioning the report’s recommendations, saying that they lacked “scientific basis and rigour” and hence were misleading for all Canadians.
 "To suggest that uranium mining is unsafe is to imply that the CNSC and the government of Saskatchewan have been irresponsible in their approval and oversight of the uranium mines of Canada for the last 30 years."
 "It is clear that the BAPE's recommendations not to proceed is based on the perceived lack of social acceptance and not on proven science."

-In November 2013 the Quebec government refused to authorize the Matoush underground exploration phase.
-Strateco said it had invested over $123 million in the project to date.
-In December Strateco launched a C$ 190 million claim against the provincial government in the Superior Court of Quebec for the loss of its investments.
+In December 2014 Strateco launched a C$ 183 million claim against the provincial government in the Superior Court of Quebec for the loss of its investments.
 "It should be recalled that on the basis of extremely detailed, rigorous environmental and social impact studies, Strateco received approvals for the underground exploration phase of the Matoush project from the Canadian Nuclear Safety Commission, the federal Minister of the Environment and the federal administrator of the James Bay and Northern Quebec Agreement, as well as a positive recommendation from the provincial evaluation committee," the company said.
-In February 2016 it added $10 million punitive damages to the claim.
+In February 2016 it added $10 million punitive damages to the claim, which was heard in February 2017.

 In November 2014 Toro Energy from Australia acquired a 19.8% interest in Strateco as part of a financing package.
 In June 2015 Strateco filed for bankruptcy protection in the Superior Court of Quebec under the Companies Creditors Arrangements Act.